pda/config-neovim/README.md

 hobbies currently shelved.
 If I miss any functionality, I'll try to adapt to a new way, and failing that will gradually add a few more plugins and bindings.

+2024 update: let's throw all that out and try [kickstart][kickstart]

 I run Neovim in tmux in iTerm2 on macOS.

 ```sh